Precision Time Protocol: History

 According to John Eidson, who led the IEEE 1588-2002 standardization effort, "IEEE 1588 is designed to fill a niche not well served by either of the two dominant protocols, NTP and GPS.
 IEEE 1588 is designed for local systems requiring accuracies beyond those attainable using NTP.
 It is also designed for applications that cannot bear the cost of a GPS receiver at each node, or for which GPS signals are inaccessible."

-PTP was originally defined in the IEEE 1588-2002 standard, officially entitled "Standard for a Precision Clock Synchronization Protocol for Networked Measurement and Control Systems" and published in 2002.
+PTP was originally defined in the IEEE 1588-2002 standard, officially titled Standard for a Precision Clock Synchronization Protocol for Networked Measurement and Control Systems, and published in 2002.
 In 2008, IEEE 1588-2008 was released as a revised standard; also known as PTP version 2 (PTPv2), it improves accuracy, precision and robustness but is not backward compatible with the original 2002 version.
 IEEE 1588-2019 was published in November 2019, is informally known as PTPv2.1 and includes backwards-compatible improvements to the 2008 publication.

 Architecture

-The IEEE 1588 standards describe a hierarchical master–slave architecture for clock distribution.
-Under this architecture, a time distribution system consists of one or more communication media (network segments), and one or more clocks.
-An ordinary clock is a device with a single network connection and is either the source of (master or leader) or destination for (slave or follower) a synchronization reference.
-A boundary clock has multiple network connections and can accurately synchronize one network segment to another.
-A synchronization master is selected for each of the network segments in the system.
+The IEEE 1588 standards describe a hierarchical master–slave architecture for clock distribution consisting of one or more network segments and one or more clocks.
+An ordinary clock is a device with a single network connection that is either the source of or the destination for a synchronization reference.
+A source is called a master (alternately timeTransmitter), and a destination is called a slave (alternately timeReceiver).
+A boundary clock has multiple network connections and synchronizes one network segment to another.
+A single, synchronization leader is selected, a.k.a. elected, for each network segment.
 The root timing reference is called the grandmaster.
-The grandmaster transmits synchronization information to the clocks residing on its network segment.
-The boundary clocks with a presence on that segment then relay accurate time to the other segments to which they are also connected.

-A simplified PTP system frequently consists of ordinary clocks connected to a single network, and no boundary clocks are used.
-A grandmaster is elected and all other clocks synchronize directly to it.
+A relatively simple PTP architecture consists of ordinary clocks on a single-segment network with no boundary clocks.
+A grandmaster is elected and all other clocks synchronize to it.

 IEEE 1588-2008 introduces a clock associated with network equipment used to convey PTP messages.
 The transparent clock modifies PTP messages as they pass through the device.
 Timestamps in the messages are corrected for time spent traversing the network equipment.
 This scheme improves distribution accuracy by compensating for delivery variability across the network.

 PTP typically uses the same epoch as Unix time (start of 1 January 1970).
 While the Unix time is based on Coordinated Universal Time (UTC) and is subject to leap seconds, PTP is based on International Atomic Time (TAI).
 The PTP grandmaster communicates the current offset between UTC and TAI, so that UTC can be computed from the received PTP time.